AdamPuzio/panda-docs/core/utility.md

 tags: core utility
 author: AdamPuzio
 parent: Core
-nav_order: 4
+nav_order: 6
 source:
 ---
 # Utility

-The `Core.Utility` class is a set of stateless utility and convenience functions used throughout the system.
+The `Panda.Utility` class is a set of stateless utility and convenience functions used throughout the system.

 ## Methods